0xLAITH/veter/README.md

 # Veter
-CLI tool to insert strings into default templated text objects.
+CLI tool to insert strings into templated text objects.

 The input string is taken from your clipboard.
 The expected format for the input string is (" - " is the delimiter):
 >string1 - string2 - string3